JuliaMolSim/AtomsSystems.jl/docs/src/systems.md

 end
 ```

-and it adds `PeriodicCell` to a system that does not have cell.
+that adds `PeriodicCell` to a system that does not have cell.

-[`AtomicPropertySystem`](@ref) is other composite system.
+[`AtomicPropertySystem`](@ref) is another composite system.
 It takes in a `AbstractSimpleSystem` and adds atomic properties to it.
 That is properties like charge, custom mass, etc.

-Finally is `GeneralSystem` that adds global features.
+Finally there is `GeneralSystem` that adds global features.
 Note that `GeneralSystem` should never be called directly.
 Call instead `generic_system`.

 ## Using Different Systems Directly Control What Information is Stored